briansmith337/zulip/templates/zerver/help/add-custom-emoji.md

 We expose a [REST API endpoint](/api/upload-custom-emoji) for bulk uploading emoji.
-Using REST API endpoints requires some technical expertise; email support@zulipchat.com if you get stuck.
+Using REST API endpoints requires some technical expertise; email support@axxess.one if you get stuck.

 ## Replace a default emoji